For Program Booklet, see page 61 of

 with a stone wall).
 If at least two reliable witnesses testified to them of

-sighting the reappearing crescent of the moon, the New Month would be sanctified,
+sighting the reappearing crescent of the moon, the New Month would be sanctified.
+Otherwise, following the

 thirtieth day of the month, the New Month would be sanctified regardless of